 They researched several pieces of content that covered the topic they wanted to write about.
-They then analysed these and built their own content that was bigger and (at the time that related to better) than the competitors.
+They then analyzed these and built their own content that was bigger and (at the time that related to better) than the competitors.
 When you had this giant article, you would pitch it to the webmasters that link to the competition and suggest they link you your creation.

 This is what was known in SEO, as the skyscraper technique.

 Today, Google doesn't place so much weight on the length of content.
-Who want's to read 10,000 words about how to correctly sew a button on a shirt?
+Who wants to read 10,000 words about how to correctly sew a button on a shirt?

 Is the Skyscraper technique now dead?

 As the search engines algorithms change, so do the SEO practices.